Yawning/secp256k1-voi/README.md

 - Sit and wait for Go 1.21 to come out, it seems to do better.
 - wNAF based point multiplication is probably a gain.
 - Go and add "multiply a field element by a small integer" to fiat.
+- Pippenger's multi-scalar multiply would be better in certain cases.

 [1]: https://github.com/mit-plv/fiat-crypto
 [2]: https://github.com/mmcloughlin/addchain